Query Profile performance diagnostics and optimization case studies

 Identify query bottlenecks

-Query Profile optimization use cases
+Optimization use cases

 Bitmap index

-To check if a query hits a Bitmap filter index, you can view the BitmapIndexFilterRows field in the query's Profile.
+To check if a query hits a Bitmap index, view the

 Create an index

-Create a Bitmap index when you create a table
+Create a Bitmap index when you create a table.

-CREATE TABLE `student_info` ( `s_stukey` bigint(20) NULL COMMENT "", `s_name` varchar(65533) NULL COMMENT "", `s_gender` varchar(65533) NULL COMMENT "", INDEX index1 (s_gender) USING BITMAP COMMENT 'index1' ) ENGINE=OLAP DUPLICATE KEY(`s_stukey`) COMMENT "OLAP" DISTRIBUTED BY HASH(`s_stukey`); INSERT INTO student_info VALUES (001,'student#000000019','male'), (002,'student#000000020','male'), (003,'student#000000021','male'), (004,'student#000000022','female');Create a Bitmap index using CREATE INDEX after you create a table
+CREATE TABLE `student_info` ( `s_stukey` bigint(20) NULL COMMENT "", `s_name` varchar(65533) NULL COMMENT "", `s_gender` varchar(65533) NULL COMMENT "", INDEX index1 (s_gender) USING BITMAP COMMENT 'index1' ) ENGINE=OLAP DUPLICATE KEY(`s_stukey`) COMMENT "OLAP" DISTRIBUTED BY HASH(`s_stukey`); INSERT INTO student_info VALUES (001,'student#000000019','male'), (002,'student#000000020','male'), (003,'student#000000021','male'), (004,'student#000000022','female'); -

-CREATE INDEX index_name ON table_name (column_name) [USING BITMAP] [COMMENT ''];
+CREATE INDEX.CREATE INDEX index_name ON table_name (column_name) [USING BITMAP] [COMMENT ''];

-Check index creation progress
+Check the index creation progress

-SHOW ALTER TABLE COLUMN [FROM db_name];View an index
+SHOW ALTER TABLE COLUMN [FROM db_name];

 SHOW {INDEX[ES] | KEY[S] } FROM [db_name.]table_name [FROM db_name];

-Delete an index
+Drop an index

-DROP INDEX index_name ON [db_name.]table_name;Single-column query test
+DROP INDEX index_name ON [db_name.]table_name;

-Execute a query to filter the s_gender column.
+Execute a query that filters the

-select * from student_info where s_gender='male';View the Profile.
+s_gendercolumn.select * from student_info where s_gender='male'; -

 Bloom filter index